isomerpages/gb-assist/pages/solutionrepo/solution2161.md

 ### Description

 A system for filtration of water used for farming to improve growing conditions, prevent diseases and increase yield.

-### Details of Solution
+### Packages Available

 N.A.